 In this space, we will talk about God in everyday language and through everyday perspectives.
-We hope to bridge the gap between what’s going on at church, what’s happening in our everyday lives, and many theologians in the U.S., global south, and beyond that we may not know yet.
+We hope to bridge the gap between what’s going on at church, what’s happening in our everyday lives, and many theologians in the U.S. and beyond.

 We aim to make Everyday God-talk episodes precise and concise, easy to follow but never shallow, and relevant to both our possible daily matters and God-talker’s profound theological concern.
 All these will be wonderful resources for our congregation, sermons, spiritual practice, and theological conversations among laypeople and ministers alike.
 We don’t aim for comprehensive or exhaustive conversations about certain topics.
 However, our God-talkers are experts of their ministry areas who can generate relaxing conversations about their areas of theological expertise.
 Feel free to comment on our Facebook page or email us.